PedroVilla97/Advanced-Data-Architectures/talentflow-backend-gcp/README.md

-# TalentFlow Backend - Google Cloud Deployment
+# Instructions to deploy the code to google cloud

 This README contains the simple commands needed to deploy and test the TalentFlow backend on Google Cloud.
+Aswell calls to the endpoints are written

 The implementation includes: